pedromessetti/pedromessetti/README.md

 - <a href="https://github.com/pedromessetti/libft">libft</a> - My library with useful functions coded by myself

+- <a href="https://github.com/pedromessetti/exam_rank03">Exam Rank 03</a> - Solutions for Rank 03 Exam

-- <a href="https://github.com/pedromessetti/exam_rank02">Exam Rank 02</a> - My solutions for the Rank 02 Exam
+- <a href="https://github.com/pedromessetti/exam_rank02">Exam Rank 02</a> - Solutions for Rank 02 Exam

 - <a href="https://github.com/pedromessetti/piscine">Piscine</a> - My projects from 42 piscine